hchenqi/WndDesign/README.md

 ##### Control

-Controls are `WndObject` that have no child window, so they are always leaf nodes in the *window tree*.
+Controls have no child window, so they are always leaf nodes in the *window tree*.
 Controls include `Button`, `TextBox`, `EditBox`, `ImageBox`, `Scrollbar` and `Placeholder`.
 They are often used to handle user inputs or display simple figures.

 ##### Frame

-Frames are `WndObject` that have one child window.
+Frames have one child window.
 Frames include `BorderFrame`, `PaddingFrame`, `ScaleFrame`, `ClipFrame`, `ScrollFrame` and `LayerFrame`.
 They are often used to decorate a window with border or padding, or change the window's resizing or drawing behaviour.

 ##### Layout

-Layouts are `WndObject` that may have multiple child windows.
+Layouts may have multiple child windows.
 Layouts include `SplitLayout`, `ListLayout`, `FlowLayout`, `BarLayout` and `OverlapLayout`.
 They are often used to display complex data structures.

 #### Desktop

-`Desktop` is the root `WndObject` in the *window tree*.
+`Desktop` is the root window in the *window tree*.

 ![](docs/Desktop.png)